Is IV nutritional therapy safe?

 Recently, intravenous nutrition therapy has become quite popular, considering it is a quicker route to flood the circulatory system with vitamins, minerals, and other nutrients.
 Advocates of the practice claim that it not only gives one energy and enhances immune function but can also combat a hangover.

 Despite its rising appeal, there are risks and a slew of possible drawbacks associated with the practice that should not be overlooked.
 Below, we will consider some of these risks in detail, including information about the side effects, safety, and special populations.
-It’s important to note that IV therapy can cause side effects such as infection at the injection site, vein inflammation, and in some cases, more severe reactions like blood clots or air embolisms.
+It’s important to note that IV therapy side effects can include infection at the injection site, vein inflammation, and in some cases, more severe reactions like blood clots or air embolisms.

 1. The Basics of IV Nutrition Therapy